Estimated reading time: 4 minutes

-- Temperature.
-Ideally, you want to keep your food below 65 degrees F. Keeping your thermostat at 65 degrees or less could be a strain on your electric bill (and your skin) in the summer, but keep it as cool as you can afford or tolerate.
+Ideally, you want to keep your food at or below 65 degrees F. Keeping your thermostat at 65 degrees or less could be a strain on your electric bill (and your skin) in the summer, but keep it as cool as you can afford or tolerate.
 You’ll also want the temperature to stay constant.
-Temperature variations can ruin the nutritional value of your food.

-In addition to having the right conditions, your food storage area should be large, depending on how many people live in your home.
+In addition to having the right conditions, the storage area should be fairly large.
 Think of it this way: How much food do you buy in a week, and how much space does that take?
 Now multiply that by the number of weeks of food you’d like to have on hand.
 Even when packing efficiently, your food could easily fill up a large closet.

 With all this in mind, consider these locations.
 Some of them aren’t usually good locations for storing food, but it depends on where you live.
 See if the conditions are right.

-- The garage.
-Usually a bad place unless you keep it closed and the temperature is constant.
+- The garage – This is also a bad location unless you keep it closed and the temperature is constant.

-- The attic.
-Also a bad place unless it is well-insulated and the temperature is constant.
-Probably too inconvenient.
+- The attic – Also a bad place unless it is well-insulated and the temperature is constant.
+It’s also pretty inconvenient.

 Once you’ve settled on a good location for your food, you’ll be ready to start stocking up.
 There’s no excuse for putting it off any longer.